CarterPape/CarterPape.github.io/the-blog/making-write/_posts/2018-07-23-i-alone-can-fix-this.md

 ---
-title: "I alone can fix this"
+title: "I alone can fix this."
 excerpt: "There are things iA Writer and other apps don't do that I wish they would, so here's a first draft of a design solution."
 date: 2018-07-23 20:39:00 -0400